Skip to main content

 • If I could go back in time, then what I would do differently from today onwards is…

 To summarize, the essence of mindful acceptance is to change your relationship with your internal experiences without using one of the control or "fix-it" strategies.
-Releasing yourself from the struggles with your thoughts and emotions lets you discover the more meaningful and value-focused aspects of your life.
+Releasing yourself from the struggles with your thoughts and emotions lets you discover your life's more meaningful and value-focused aspects.
 Again, the key to mindfulness acceptance is moment-to-moment awareness of your present experience with curiosity and openness.
-This practice shouldn’t be approached with an attitude of getting to someplace better, or getting something, or fixing what we don’t like.
+This practice shouldn’t be approached with an attitude of getting to someplace better, getting something, or fixing what we don’t like.

-To learn more about evidence-based self-management techniques that promote mental health and well-being, check out Dr. Duggal's Author Page.
+Check out Dr. Duggal's Author Page to learn more about evidence-based self-management techniques that promote mental health and well-being.

 HARPREET S. DUGGAL, MD, FAPA